 2. Recurring billing has to distinguish deferred from recognized revenue

 Because recurring billing is frequently associated with services provided over time, it is critical that your recurring billing application properly keeps track of revenue recognition in line with service delivery.

 This provides powerful insights when dealing with migrations and cancellations during the customer lifecycle.

 For example, Netflix bills a customer at the beginning of the month.
 However, they can’t recognize that revenue immediately.
 They have to defer a portion of it over the course of the subscription period.
 This keeps a business in compliance with ASC 606.

 By deferring that revenue, the business essentially has a liability, in that they owe a service for the entire subscription period, whether it’s a month or a year.

 When a business effectively separates deferred revenue and earned/recognized revenue, they can handle those situations when a customer cancels early or needs to migrate to a different plan.
 A business needs to know where they are in the billing period—whether it’s day 5, day 13, or day 30—so they can accurately handle returning the right amount of money.

 Moreover, it is critical to provide accurate financial statements by tracking deferred versus accrued discounts.
 This is important because the accountants need to be able to provide accurate financial statements at the end of the month, quarter, or year.
-If they have not built this up proper ledger structure, they can't properly output the financial records easily.
+If they don't have correct ledger structure support, they can't properly output the financial records easily.